JamieHeather/tcr-germline-paper/README.md

 # tcr-germline-paper
 ### JH @ MGH, 2025

-The contents of this repo produce the figures in the [currently under development] manuscript from Heather *et al.*, in which we use various publicly available data resources to illustrate why the field of TCR research perhaps needs to reconsider how they handle germline references.
+The contents of this repo produce the figures in the [currently in submission] manuscript from Heather *et al.*, in which we use various publicly available data resources to illustrate why the field of TCR research perhaps needs to reconsider how they handle germline references.

-LIST RESOURCES

-    GENEDB-RELEASES

-    NOVEL-TCR-ALLELES

 ## Directions for use